 Aside from keeping the tuners ‘gunk free’ you should also check for loose screws.
 While a problem in terms of securing the tuners on the headstock, they might also be the reason you are hearing vibrations when you are playing.

 Start with the tuner bushings and washers (unless press-fit bushings).
 These are usually 10mm in diameter.
 A useful tool I have used many times for tightening tuner bushings is the Music Nomad Octopus 8 in 1 tool, made from hard nylon to prevent scratching the guitar.

 Tighten, but don’t over-tighten or you may find the bushing leaves an indent in the headstock’s finish, or you round off the edges of the bushing.

-Other times due to changes in humidity and the wood of the headstock contracting and expanding the screws securing the tuners to the headstock can become loose.
-The tuner button screws securing the button to the tuning post can also become loose especially on older guitars.
+Other times due to changes in humidity, the wood of the headstock will contract and expand, causing the screws securing the tuners to the headstock to become loose.
+The tuner button screws securing the button to the tuning post can also become loose, especially on older guitars.